Disneyland ResortFeaturedNewsParks

 Credit: Disney

-Not only does this practice add to the magic for many Disney Guests, but it can occasionally lead to a hefty donation.
+Not only does this practice add to the magic for many Disney guests, but it can occasionally lead to a hefty donation.
 Not long ago, Walt Disney World reportedly donated tens of thousands of dollars after collecting the coins that had been tossed, so it stands to reason that Disneyland Resort may do the same thing.

-However, Disney can’t donate these coins when Guests snatch them:
+However, Disney can’t donate these coins when guests snatch them:

 Stealing coins from Small World